aigarsdz/olden/README.md

 ## Installation

 Go to [releases](https://github.com/aigarsdz/olden/releases) section and download the file that fits your OS.
 For MacOS it's dmg, for Windows - zip.
-I haven't provided a Linux package because I need to do more testing and research on it, but it will be available in the next minor release.
-I also haven't made a Windows installer because it requires a code signing certificate, so I postponed it for a while.
+I haven't made a Windows installer because it requires a code signing certificate, so I postponed it for a while.
 I will add it alongside auto updater at some point.

 **Important.** On Linux you need libappindicator1 package to be installed (at least on Ubuntu 16.04.1) in order for tray icon to work.